Welcome to Cherry Tree Class!

 OTHER USEFUL WEBSITES:

-What an exciting start Year 2 had half term!
+What a fantastic start Year 2 had to this half term!
 We had an afternoon of skipping with 'Jodie'.
 We worked on our individual skipping and started to learn some group skips.
 We will be having another Skipping Workshop later in the year ready for our Skipping Festival in June (more information to come nearer the time).